mark91m12/PitE-TicTacToe/README.md

 ## Getting Started

 **Prerequisites**
-* For run this project is important to use python version 3 or upper.
+* In order to run this project is important to use python version 3 or upper.
   Install it with:

   ```shell